 Why did you bill me when I thought my insurance company was participating?

 This could have occurred for various reasons.
 It is possible that you were not eligible to receive particular benefits; it is also possible that you may have had a high deductible, causing your insurance company to shift responsibility of the bill on to you (until the deductible has been met).
 In a rare case, it may have been a computer error or oversight of either Tower Health Urgent Care or your insurance carrier.
 If you have any questions regarding a bill you received, please do not hesitate to call our Billing Department at 610-226-6210, Monday – Friday, 8 a.m. to 4:30 p.m.
 Our billing specialists will be able to help you understand your bill and/or your EOB (explanation of benefits) letter.

 I don't have insurance.
 How much do you charge for a visit?

 Because of the nature of illness and injury, we are unable to have set rates.
-Tower Health’s self pay fee schedule is fixed; you know exactly what you are paying when you walk into our facility.
-Our fee schedule is based on the severity of the illness and need for ancillary services (i.e. X-ray, laboratory testing, procedures, etc.).
+Tower Health Urgent Care’s self-pay fee schedule is fixed.
+You know exactly what you are paying when you walk into our facility.
+Our fee schedule is based on the severity of the illness and need for ancillary services (ex. x-ray, laboratory testing, procedures, etc.).
 We pledge to try our best to provide you the highest-quality care in the most cost-effective way possible.
 Certain services such as physicals and shots have set rates.
-If you have any questions, please call one of our centers to speak with a representative.
+If you have any questions, please call one of our locations to speak with a representative.

 What is your payment policy?

-Tower Health will collect the co-pay at the time of service from patients with insurance.
+Tower Health Urgent Care will collect the co-pay at the time of service from patients with insurance.
 Patients without insurance must pay in full at time of service.
-We accept cash, check and all major credit cards.
+We accept cash, check, and all major credit cards.